 Step-by-Step Permit Process

-1. Visit the Kerala Forest Department office at PTP Nagar, Thiruvananthapuram, or check the department's official online portal (Kerala Forest Department website) as online applications have been gradually introduced.
+Visit the Kerala Forest Department office at PTP Nagar, Thiruvananthapuram, or check the department's official online portal, as online applications have been gradually introduced.

-4. Pay the trekking fee (₹500–₹1,000 per person, subject to revision) and conservation entry fee.
+Pay the trekking fee and conservation entry fee (fees are subject to periodic revision by the department).
 Retain your receipt — it must be shown at the Bonacaud entry checkpoint.

-5. A government-approved guide is mandatory — you cannot enter the forest without one.
+A government-approved guide is mandatory — you cannot enter the forest without one.
 Many Kani tribe members serve as certified guides.
-The department assigns guides or you can request a Kani guide specifically.
+The department assigns guides, or you can request a Kani guide specifically.

-6. Book well in advance for January and February weekends — permits for Saturday and Sunday dates typically exhaust within hours of being made available.
+Book well in advance for January and February weekends — permits for Saturday and Sunday dates typically exhaust quickly once released.

 Trekking Agasthyarkoodam Responsibly

 Agasthyarkoodam is not a theme park trail.
-It is one of the world's significant biodiversity sites, the ancestral homeland of an ancient tribal community, and a sacred landscape for millions of devotees.
+It is one of India's most significant biodiversity sites, the ancestral homeland of an ancient tribal community, and a sacred landscape for many devotees.
 The way you move through it carries real consequence.
 These principles are not suggestions — they are the minimum standard for anyone entering this ecosystem.

 • Carry all waste out.
 There are no bins, no collection systems, and no disposal mechanism anywhere on the trail.
 Everything you bring in must leave with you — including food wrappers, empty bottles, and organic waste like peels and cores.